Opioid overdose

 • benzodiazepines

-• taking an opioid your body isn't used to, or switching to a stronger drug
+• take an opioid you're not used to, or switch to a stronger opioid

-• taking higher doses than you are used to
+• take a higher dose than you're used to

-• using drugs of unknown purity or strength
+• use drugs of unknown purity or strength

-• other health conditions, like liver or kidney disease, or breathing problems
+• have other health conditions, like liver or kidney disease or breathing problems

-An overdose can also happen if you misuse opioids.
+An overdose can also happen if you use opioids other than as prescribed.
 For example, extended-release opioid tablets are meant to be swallowed whole.
-If you crush or break these pills before taking them, it may cause an overdose because too much of the drug is released at once.
+If you crush or break them before taking them, too much of the drug is released at once.
+This can cause an overdose.

-The strength and type of opioids available on the street are unknown and can vary.
+The strength and type of illegal opioids are unknown and can vary.
 This can increase the risk of overdose and death.
-Some opioids called fentanyl and carfentanil can be particularly dangerous because they:
+Opioids like fentanyl and carfentanil can be particularly dangerous because they're:

 • cocaine